-- Projecting expected cash flows in a maturity profile rather than relying merely on contractual maturities and monitoring balance sheet liquidity. - Monitoring and managing the maturity profile of liabilities and off-balance sheet commitments. - Monitoring the concentration of liquidity risk in order to avoid undue reliance on large financing counterparties projecting cash flows arising from future business. - Maintaining liquidity and contingency plans which outline measures to take in the event of difficulties arising from a liquidity crisis.
+- projecting expected cash flows in a maturity profile rather than relying merely on contractual maturities and monitoring balance sheet liquidity; - monitoring and managing the maturity profile of liabilities and off-balance sheet commitments; - monitoring the concentration of liquidity risk in order to avoid undue reliance on large financing counterparties projecting cash flows arising from future business; and - maintaining liquidity and contingency plans which outline measures to take in the event of difficulties arising from a liquidity crisis.

-The liquidity management policy is built on international standards on liquidity risk measurements developed by the Basel Committee on Banking Supervision e.g. the LCR and NSFR and it also applies measurements that best suit the operating environment of the Issuer.
+The liquidity management policy is built on international standards on liquidity risk measurements developed by the Basel Committee on Banking Supervision e.g. the liquidity coverage ratio ("LCR") and net stable funding ratio ("NSFR") and it also applies measurements that best suit the operating environment of the Issuer.

-Various stress tests have been constructed to try to efficiently model how different scenarios affect the liquidity position and liquidity risk of the Group.
-The stress tests are conducted weekly and measure the Group's ability to withstand deposit withdrawals under various levels of adverse conditions.
-These stress tests are set up to measure the Group's ability to operate in its current environment in Iceland, e.g. measure the effect of an easing of capital controls, as well as more general stress tests, e.g. loss of confidence in the Group or a deposit competition/pricing scenario and other severe stress tests.
-The Group also performs other internal stress tests which may vary from time to time.
+Various stress tests have been constructed to try to efficiently model how different scenarios affect the Group's liquidity position and liquidity risk.
+The stress tests are based on the Group's balance sheet mixture as well as taking the Group's current operating environment into account.
+The Group's own subjective views, historical trends and expert opinion are key factors in constructing the stress tests.
+The Group also performs other internal stress tests that may vary from time to time.

-The Group complies with the liquidity and funding rules set by the Central Bank No. 266/2017 ("Rule No. 266/2017"), as well as the guidelines of the FME No. 2/2010 on best practices for managing liquidity in banking organisations.
-Rule No. 266/2017 requires the Group to maintain a LCR minimum of 100 per cent total and 100 per cent for foreign currencies in the year 2017 and Rule No. 1032/2014 sets requirements for a minimum of 100 per cent NSFR in foreign currencies for the year 2017.
-The Group submits monthly reports on its liquidity position to the Central Bank and the FME.
+The Group complies with the liquidity Rules set by the Central Bank of Iceland No. 266/2017.
+The liquidity rules are based on the liquidity requirements set forth in the CRD IV/CRR framework, which was fully implemented in Iceland in 2017 (Regulation No. 233/2017).
+Rule No. 266/2017 requires the Group to maintain a LCR minimum of 100 per cent. total and 100 per cent. for foreign currencies and Rule No. 1032/2014 sets requirements for a minimum of 100 per cent.
+NSFR in foreign currencies.
+As mentioned above, the Group also complies with Rules No. 1032/2014 on funding set by the Central Bank of Iceland including the guidelines No. 2/2010 from the Icelandic Financial Supervisory Authority on best practice for managing liquidity in banking organisation.
+The guidelines further promote sound management and supervision of liquidity within the Group which is reflected in the Group's risk appetite and internal processes and policies.
+The Group submits regular reports on its liquidity position to the Central Bank and the FME.